microsoft/PubSec-Info-Assistant/docs/deployment/developing_in_a_codespaces.md

 GitHub Codespaces provides you with the full development experience of Visual Studio Code.
 You can develop in your codespace directly in Visual Studio Code by connecting the GitHub Codespaces extension with your account on GitHub.

-You can use your local install of Visual Studio Code to create, manage, work in, and delete codespaces.
+You can use your local install of Visual Studio Code to create, manage, work in, and delete GitHub Codespaces.
 To use GitHub Codespaces in VS Code, you need to install the Codespaces extension.
 For more information on setting up GitHub Codespaces in VS Code, see "Prerequisites."

 ## Prerequisites